 A metric via Google Analytics that represents a visitor to your site.
 They can visit multiple pages in a session or have multiple sessions (tabs) open but the maximum time limit for a session is 30 minutes.
 It is often easiest to think of a session as someone visiting your site for a given period.

 A Wordpress plugin released by Google in late 2019.
 The plugin provides webmasters with the ability to verify Google Analytics and Search Console as well as a useful dashboard for top line user and usage metrics.
-For more information please see our blog post on Site Kit by Google.

 The way in which a website is laid out.
 Site Structure can be incredibly important for SEO and should be taken into account whilst designing the site.